bobbingwide/fizzie/readme.txt

 A fully working version of the theme is going to take some time.

 Fizzie contains a number of overrides to Gutenberg server rendered blocks which don't behave the way I expected.
-The overrides should continue to work even when the PRs to fix the bugs have been implemented.
+These overrides should continue to work even when the PRs to fix the bugs have been implemented.

 Improvement areas include: